 There are so many historical sights in Alexandria so for anybody planning an Egypt trip, an excursion to Alexandria should be high on the list.
 This ancient Egyptian capital, built by and named after Alexander the Great, has so many stunning historic sights that planning an itinerary can feel overwhelming.
-But don’t worry – everything is so close together that the city’s main highlights can be packed in one-day trip.
+But don’t worry – everything is so close together that the city’s main highlights can be packed in one-day trip from Cairo.

 So follow in the footsteps of Alexander the Great and Cleopatra as you explore this irresistible city, making time to stop by at least a few of these top sights along the way.
 Alexander the Great traveled all over Egypt and visited Luxor, Aswan, Valley of the Kings, Valley of the Queens, and Giza as well.